-Washington, D.C. – Senate Majority Leader Chuck Schumer (D-NY) today spoke on the Senate floor regarding the recent Orwellian trend by far-right extremists to ban hundreds of book titles from schools and public libraries.
+Washington, D.C. – Senate Majority Leader Chuck Schumer (D-NY) today spoke on the Senate floor regarding the recent Orwellian attacks from the far-right in efforts to ban hundreds of books that explore issues of racism or identity or social injustice.
 Below are Senator Schumer’s remarks, which can also be viewed here:

 I want to return to the point I made yesterday about the wave of book bannings we’re seeing in our public libraries and our school districts across the country.